-Briefly summarize your experience as a Kindergartner.
-Connect this experience to ONE of the NAEYC standards (there are seven of them).
-Explain how your experience reflected this standard; AND how the standard would guide your knowledge and planning of age-appropriate curricula in your classroom.
-Further instructions and rubric available in CANVAS.
+Students will summarize their own experience as a Kindergartner and then connect the experience to ONE of the NAEYC standards (there are seven of them).
+Students will explain how their experience reflected the standard selected; AND how the standard would guide their knowledge and planning of age-appropriate curricula in your classroom.